If you're going to blame the country's politicians for the problems

 A familiar complaint from the "intellectual" facebookers (Yes, I'm one of them!):

 You post an article that's in all likelihood more informative than anything you've got to say and most people just ignore it.
 You post a rant or express an opinion of your own and suddenly everyone's interested.
-That's actually rather sad....Has anyone else found themselves noticing this pattern regarding their posts on FB? :/
+That's actually rather sad....Has anyone else found themselves noticing this pattern regarding their posts on FB? :/My comment on that:

 Common mistake we make: blame people instead of analyzing the surrounding structure.
 Your reasons for being on FB may differ from those of others.
 And no one has any authority to judge which are the right reasons and which are the wrong.